 “Accounting is the Language of Business”

 The body of knowledge required of newly licensed CPAs has transformed: today’s professionals must be agile, savvy, and prepared to handle responsibilities that require higher-order skills like critical thinking, problem-solving, and professional judgment.
 A joint initiative of the National Association of State Boards of Accountancy (NASBA) and the American Institute of Certified Public Accountants (AICPA), CPA Evolution focuses on subject matter that truly reflects the realities of practice and is designed to prepare future licensed professionals to succeed, now and in the future.
-AICPA member Tyler Lauer is a young accounting professional who will start his first full-time position this summer, in the international tax dept at Ernst & Young.
+AICPA member Tyler Lauer is a young accounting professional who started his first full-time position in July 2021, with the international tax and transaction services team at Ernst & Young.
 Tyler earned his bachelor's and master’s degrees from Michigan State University and passed all four sections of the Uniform CPA Examination (CPA Exam) even before completing his master’s program.